ziorwebdev/easy-file-uploader/readme.txt

 == Screenshots ==

+1. Screenshot of the plugin settings page.
-1. Screenshot of FilePond upload field in Elementor.
+2. Screenshot of FilePond upload field in the frontend.
-2. Screenshot of the plugin settings page.
+3. Screenshot of the Elementor form builder with the FilePond upload field.

 == Changelog ==